 Free Kid-Friendly Activities in Dallas

 Located across the street from Klyde Warren Park is the Dallas Museum of Art.
-While art musems/galleries aren’t places we frequent with our young children, this one in the Dallas Arts District has an interactive kids area and admission is free.
+Located in the Dallas Arts District, this museum has an interactive kids area and admission is free.

 Four restored vintage trolley cars (Rosie, Matilda, Petunia, Miss Daisy and Green Dragon) allow visitors to explore historic Uptown Dallas for free.
 The McKinney Avenue Trolley service (also known as the M-Line) runs 365 days a year with stops at some of Dallas’ popular sites including Klyde Warren Park.